As-Salam Palace: History

 Al Salam palace is located on the site of the former Republican Guard Headquarters, which was destroyed in Desert Storm.
 Construction has been ongoing since then and was completed in early 1999.
-As-Salam Palace was taken over by coalition forces during the 2003 invasion of Iraq.
+As-Salam Palace was taken over by U.S.-led Coalition forces during the 2003 U.S. invasion of Iraq.
 The palace was significantly damaged during the shock and awe campaign, sustaining several airstrike attacks.
-The palace served as headquarters for the Joint Area Support Group, and was known to coalition forces as Camp Prosperity and Forward Operating Base (FOB) Prosperity.
+The palace served as headquarters for the Joint Area Support Group, and was known to Coalition forces as Camp Prosperity and Forward Operating Base (FOB) Prosperity.

 Layout and amenities

 As-Salam palace has 200 rooms with approximately 1000000 sqft of floor space.
 There are six floors, three of which are usable (others serve as 'false floors'), and two large ballrooms.
 The palace is internally lined with marble floors decorated with hundreds of thousands of hand-cut pieces, granite walls, and ceilings also adorned with thousands of hand-carved and inlaid hand-painted flowers.

 The palace is surrounded by a sequence of square tiles bearing the initials of Saddam Hussein (S & H); the Arabic letters are "Saad" & "Haa"."
 The tiles are clearly visible from the top of the palace.
 Iraqis report that the palace dome used to be topped with a life-sized statue of Saddam.

 Fireplaces around the lake in front of the palace are actually vents used to provide fresh air to bunkers below the lake.
 The bunkers are now inaccessible, having been flooded and sealed off by coalition forces.

 In the palace basement lies an entrance to one of many concrete tunnels running beneath the city of Baghdad.
 These ventilated tunnels were built to provide access to other palaces, government facilities and Baghdad International Airport.